Superstar Racing Experience: Drivers

-The series' lineup is made up of younger up and coming drivers looking for exposure in addition to the older and retired drivers.
-In addition to those running the full schedule, the series provides a "Rocky Balboa" car for a local champion at each track and a "ringer" entry for notable drivers making cameo appearances.
+The series' lineup was made up of younger up and coming drivers looking for exposure in addition to the older and retired drivers.
+In addition to those running the full schedule, the series provided a "Rocky Balboa" car for a local champion at each track and a "ringer" entry for notable drivers making cameo appearances.

-The drivers for the inaugural SRX season included Tony Stewart, Bobby Labonte, Hélio Castroneves, Ernie Francis Jr., Paul Tracy, Bill Elliott, Willy T. Ribbs, Michael Waltrip, and Marco Andretti for all six races.
+The drivers for the inaugural SRX season included Tony Stewart, Bobby Labonte, Hélio Castroneves, Ernie Francis Jr., Paul Tracy, Bill Elliott, Willy T. Ribbs, Michael Waltrip and Marco Andretti for all six races.